mbs-technologie/create/README.md

 # Create

-A reactive programming framework build with Dart and Sky.
+A reactive programming framework built with Dart and Sky, along with two applcations: a simple counter demo and an app builder.
-Simple application included, more complex use case coming up.

 - [elements.dart](https://github.com/domokit/create/blob/master/lib/elements.dart):
   a library of core reactive datatypes